spryker/spryker-docs/docs/pbc/all/search/202410.0/base-shop/third-party-integrations/algolia/configure-algolia.md

 ### Send additional fields to Algolia

-Spryker's Algolia App integration allows adding additional data to exported products.
-This is achieved using the pre-configured `searchMetadata` field on ProductConcrete and ProductAbstract transfers.
+You can add additional data to exported products using the pre-configured `searchMetadata` field on `ProductConcrete` and `ProductAbstract` transfers.

 #### Filling in the `searchMetadata` field

 There're multiple ways of adding search metadata.
 For the sake of an example, we'll implement `ProductConcreteExpanderPlugin`.

 Create a new plugin implementing `ProductConcreteExpanderPluginInterface`.
 Then you can add any logic inside that plugin's `expand` method to add necessary metadata to ProductConcrete transfers: